featbit/featbit/README.md

 **FeatBit** is a scalable and high-performance **Feature Management** platform.
 Our mission statement is to **Empower all teams to deliver, control, experiment with, and monetize their software**.

-Our first task is to reduce the cost of self-research for everyone, an open source tool to better achieve the following works：
+Our first task is to provide an open source tool to better achieve the following works：

 - Testing in production
 - Targeted & Progressive release